 - Store in cookie tins.
 I've left on counter for a few days.

-- If you put in plastic bag, you will add moisture to the cookie.
+- If you put in plastic bag, you will add moisture to the cookie and change the texture.

 - You can freeze cookie dough and baked cookies.